WolodjaZ/Warsztaty-badawcze-2-2025/list_of_topics.md

 <span style="color:purple">Intermediate Requirements</span>
 - Prepare a comprehensive evaluation pipeline
-- Train downstream models on two datasets: CelebA and ImageNet-1k
+- Train downstream models on CelebA dataset
+- Evaluate how SAE's explanations relate to ground truth attributes
-- Compare SAE-based explanations with standard TCAV explanations
+- Compare SAE-based explanations with standard TCAV explanations and new SAE-TCAV method
-- Analyze the relationship between model predictions and explanations
+- Analyze the relationship between model predictions and concepts from our methods
-- Evaluate how SAE's explanations relate to ground truth attributes when available

 <span style="color:red">Advanced Requirements</span>
-- Prepare a training pipeline for downstream models that deliberately suppresses a chosen concept
+- Prepare a training pipeline for downstream models that deliberately suppresses a chosen concept using SAE
 - Train a modified downstream model on the CelebA dataset with the suppressed concept
-- Evaluate both standard and concept-suppressed models, comparing their results
+- Evaluate new model with SAE, TCAV, and SAE-TCAV methods
-- Evaluate whether the concept-suppression was effective using your SAE-TCAV method
-- Quantify explanations using metrics like robustness, stability, consistency, and understandability
+- Compare results with the baseline model, check what have changed and what have not

 **Computation Requirements:** *low/medium*